PART ONE PART TWO PART THREE PART FOUR PART FIVE

 Now, our last shot of Loew from Bleichert’s perspective, the “jew DA” looms large, entirely a grotesque, his semitic marker, an oversized nose poking into the camera.
 This, is how Bleichert sees this man, not just an opportunistic DA, but an opportunistic “jew DA”.

-Another is to question the movie’s assumptions that it might present as absent of doubt.
+Another game is the movie questioning its own assumptions that it seemingly presents absent of doubt.
 That characters at the end of a film are young and good-looking, in love and with money, should not imply that they are without malice or that the victory is noble.
 If a man positioned as the hero in a story kills someone, it should not be assumed that the killing is necessarily righteous.

 That the movie will present things that are not what they are, blatantly, is done quite clearly in another instance.
 The photo of Elizabeth Short, as part of an attempt to get leads for her murder, is publicized as the “Black Dahlia”, a play on the then contemporary movie The Blue Dahlia because of the dark dresses she wears.